white-poto/simple-fork-php/README.md

 Why SimpleFork
 ------------------------
-Writing Multi-Process program is hard for freshman.
-You must consider that how to recover zombie process, interprocess communication, especially handle the process signal.
+Writing Multi-Processes programs are hard for freshman.
+You must consider that how to recover zombie processes, interprocess communication, especially handle the process signal.
-SimpleFork framework provide several interfaces which like Java and solutions in process pool, sync and IPC.
-You do not need to care about how to control multi-process.
+SimpleFork framework provide several interfaces which like Java Thread and solutions in process pool, sync and IPC.
+You do not need to care about how to control multi-processes.

 Require
 ---------------------